 3. Texting gives choice back to customers

-Offer texting as an option to customers who are waiting on hold.
+Offer texting as an option to customers who are waiting on hold, stuck in your IVR.
 This will give them a choice, putting them back in the driver’s seat.
 However, a word of caution—make sure you’re equipped to offer a quick resolution to text queries, otherwise your customer will just be swapping out one frustrating experience for another.
 Another solution is to send automated texts as answers to common questions, routing more complex queries to agents.

 4. Beyond texting: MMS speeds up issue resolution